jaminthorns/environment/README.md

 - `os_status` queries properties about the current operating system.
 This can be used to implement conditional configuration per-OS.

+- `read_local` prints the content of a file under the `local` folder.
+This can be used to extend files with local configuration.
+When calling `read_local` for a file that doesn't exist, an empty file will be created.

 - `secret` retrieves the value of a named "secret" (a value that is needed in a configuration file but should not be stored within this repository for security or privacy reasons).
 When calling `secret` for a value that has not